Losses can exceed deposits

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that ThinkMarkets offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that ThinkMarkets offers its traders below.

 ThinkMarkets support a wide range of languages including English, Chinese, and Japanese.